Nursing (PhD)

 Program Leadership:

-Sandra Weiss, RN, PhD, Interim Director
+Sandra Weiss, RN, PhD, FAAN, Professor and Interim Director

 Admissions Inquiries: